 The programme is published online on February 8th.

 There will definitely be changes during the next 2 months.
 Possible programme alterations will be updated on this site.

 Due to Covid-19, Faroese Composers may have to rearrange several concerts for Summartónar 2021.
-However, we intend to have a finished programme ready to go into print in April.

 Follow this link to see the: Summartónar 2021 programme.